Enforcement of compliance with the Gender Equality Act

 - The Commissioner may extend the time period specified in the compliance notice for up to 24 months.

-- the further action that the Commissioner may take if the defined entity does not comply with the notice
+- the further action that the Commissioner may take if the duty holder does not comply with the notice

-- that the defined entity may disagree with the compliance notice within 14 days after receiving the notice
+- that the duty holder may disagree with the compliance notice within 14 days after receiving the notice

-Under section 24 of the Act, a defined entity may disagree with the compliance notice.
+Under section 24 of the Act, a duty holder may disagree with the compliance notice.
 This can be done through a written response to the Commissioner within 14 days after receiving the notice.

 After considering a response to a compliance notice, the Commissioner may withdraw, amend or confirm the compliance notice.